Niger Country Summary

 Sanctions

-Niger, as a UN member, must adhere to sanctions imposed by the United Nations to maintain international peace and security.
-The UN Security Council has established 31 sanctions regimes since 1966, which include various measures like economic sanctions and travel bans, with a focus on protecting the rights of those targeted.
+Niger, as a UN member, must adhere to sanctions imposed by the UN Security Council to maintain international peace and security.
+The Security Council has established 31 sanctions regimes since 1966, which include various measures like economic sanctions and arms embargoes, and currently, there are 15 ongoing regimes focusing on political settlements and counter-terrorism.

 Bribery & Corruption